skip navigation

 • Teams that drop a meet with at least ten days notice will be required to pay 50% of the cost of that meet if they indicated on their enrollment form that they were available to play on that date.

-• To the extent the League schedules a team in meets exceeding the distance guidelines outlined in Rule B-7, that team will be allowed to make more than one schedule change with more than ten days notice, free of charge, to get the team below the maximum and average distances traveled cited.
+• To the extent the League schedules a team in meets exceeding the distance guidelines outlined in Rule B-7, that team will be allowed to make more than one schedule change with more than ten days notice, free of charge, to get the team below the maximum and average travel distances cited.
 Also, when the League sends out schedules, if the League made a mistake and scheduled a team on a date they said they couldn't play, the League will make this schedule change with no charge.

 • Teams providing less than ten days of notice will be required to pay the full cost of that meet.